lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 The `Gather` reactor has a `desired_precision` result and requests a halt of the federation using `lf_request_stop()` when this precision is reached.
 Note that it is unpredictable at what tag the halt will occur.
 This tag is a negotiated consensus among all the federates (mediated by the RTI), and, as we have seen above, it is possible in a federation that some federated have already advanced to (possibly much) larger tag.
 Hence, it is important for the `Gather` reactor to continue producing `next` outputs even after requesting the halt.
-If it fails to produce a `next` output, then `Pi` will block for up to 100 days before it infers that its `trigger` input is absent.
+If it fails to produce a `next` output, then `Pi` will block for up to 100 weeks before it infers that its `trigger` input is absent.
-The federation, therefore, will fail to halt until  100 days later.
+The federation, therefore, will fail to halt until  100 weeks later.

 This program can be used as a rudimentary test of the efficiency of federated execution.
 With the specified `desired_precision` shown above, the final printed output from the `Gather` reactor is: